elastic/apm/specs/agents/log-onboarding.md

 Due to differences in the possible Agent implementations of this feature, no Gherkin spec is provided.
 Testing will primarily be accomplished via Opbeans.
-Each Agent team should update their Opbeans app so that it only relies on this configuration option to format ECS logs that will be picked up by filebeat.
+Each Agent team should update their Opbeans app so that it only relies on this configuration option to format ECS logs that will be picked up by Filebeat.